Equity mutual fund inflow hits 4-month low in Sep on profit booking

 "Investors continue to invest into equity funds through SIPs while lumpsum flows remain a mixed bag.
 There was some profit-booking by investors after the market rally post the corporate tax reduction announcement," said Kaustubh Belapurkar, Director - Manager Research at Morningstar Investment Adviser India.
 "Investors will look for cues for a broad-based economic recovery before making larger allocation towards equities," he added.

-The outflow has pulled down the asset base of the MF industry, comprising 44 players, by 4 per cent to Rs 24.51 lakh crore in September-end from Rs 25.47 lakh crore at end-August.
+The total outflow has pulled down the asset base of the MF industry, comprising 44 players, by 4 per cent to Rs 24.51 lakh crore in September-end from Rs 25.47 lakh crore at end-August.
+Inflows through Systematic Investment Plans (SIPs) rose to Rs 8,263 crore during the month under review from Rs 8,231 crore in August.

+"We have seen positive growth in the mutual fund market from the retail investors.
+The regulator has done a phenomenal job in mitigating the risks in the debt market investments.
+For equity funds, we see the growth is mirroring the markets.
+The new SIP account opening are showing a robust growth.
+SIP is here to stay and when broader markets show performance we see SIP outperforming," Venkatesh added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)